Application Criteria

 After passing the interview, Medical examination will be arranged for applicants.
 The Auxiliary Medical Service will promptly inform those who have passed the medical examination of the arrangements and schedule of the induction training.

-During induction training, trainees are required to pass the Occupational and Physical fitness test (including 1-minute push-up, 100-meter run or walk with first aid rucksack in 1 minute, 1-minute sit-up, 30-second Squat Thrust and 800-meter run or walk in 6 minutes) and other assessments.
-Trainees who have passed the induction training assessment and Occupational Task and Physical Fitness Test will be awarded a certificate and assigned to different units.
+During induction training, trainees are required to pass the Occupational and Physical fitness test (including 1-minute push-up, 100-meter run or walk with first aid rucksack in 1 minute, 1-minute sit-up, 30-second Squat Thrust and 800-meter run or walk in 6 minutes) and other assessments, e.g. first aid, Chinese-style foot drill, ambulance aid and etc. Trainees who have passed the induction training assessment and Occupational Task and Physical Fitness Test and with satisfactory overall performance will be awarded a certificate and assigned to different units.

 What types of training are required?